johnofleek/PiloT/autoPilot/README.md

    ```
    sudo minicom -D /dev/ttyUSB2
    ```
-1. Check the Pilot modems firmware version -- type
+1. Check the Pilot modems firmware version -- type AT command
    ```
    ATi9
    ```
-  1. If the modem firmware doesn't appear in [here](test_configurationRecords.md) I haven't tested it
+  1. If the modem firmware reported doesn't appear in [here](test_configurationRecords.md) I haven't tested it
   1. If the modem does appear in [here](test_configurationRecords.md) but the firmware reported is older - then update the modem firmware by connecting the Pilot USB port to a Windows PC using a